josehu07/jepsen.demo/README.md

 Jepsen test workflow demos, with hooks to a custom Rust-implemented checker.

-TODO(reference)
+TODO(reference to paper)

 ## Systems

+The demos are tested on CloudLab Ubuntu 22.04 machines.
 The list of currently supported systems is as follows:

 - etcd-v3.1
 - zookeeper-v3.4
 - TODO(rabbitmq)

 Make sure they are available under `/home/jepsen/<system-va.b>/` and compiled on all remote data nodes before running a test from the control node.
+Some systems might not need compiling & installing from source, instead just requiring a package installation.

 ## Usage